Chart Data Selection: Flexible

 One row, one series

 Say we wish to generate a 2D bar chart for each Region element (there are three such elements: for the Americas, Europe, and Asia).
-Let us create the chart in the design by dropping the chart control at the desired location in the design.
-We create the Region element node as the chart's XPath context node by dropping it onto the chart control.
-The context node of the For-Each XPath expressions in the Chart Data Selector will therefore be the Region element.
+Let us create the chart in the design within the Region element node.
+The context node for the For-Each XPath expressions in the Chart Data Selector will therefore be the Region element.

 In the chart data selection shown in the screenshot above, the For-Each expression returns the current node (which is the Region element), so the Region element will be the context node for all the other three XPath expressions (series, X-Axis, and Y-Axis).
 Since there is only one series in this chart, we do not need a series name and so we leave this column blank.
 The X-Axis selection returns six values.
 Six will therefore be the number of ticks on the X-Axis and the six items of the sequence will be the respective labels of the X-Axis ticks.
 The Y-Axis selection also returns six items, each of which is plotted on the Y-Axis for its corresponding X-Axis tick.
-Since the chart was created within the Region element, a chart will be created for each of the three Region elements.
+Since the chart was created within the Region element, the XSLT engine will iterate over the three Region elements to produce three charts, one for each Region element.
 For each chart, that particular Region element's descendant nodes will be used.